 As per usual, we rented a moped for the day and paid $6 for 24 hours from a motorbike rental company on Street 512, behind the Battambang hospital.
 No doubt there are plenty of bike rental places around the city, and to find them your best bet will be to ask at your own hostel and then scout at other backpacker hostels.
-We are happy to recommend the rental company we went with, but make sure to get down there between 9-10am as he has limited bikes and is fairly busy.
-We missed our chances on our first day in Battambang and so popped down at 9 am the following morning and got a bike.
+We are happy to recommend the rental company we went with but make sure to get down there between 9-10 am as he has limited bikes and is fairly busy.
+We missed our chances on our first day in Battambang so popped down at 9 a.m. the following morning and got a bike.

 Phnom Banan Wat:

-Start the visit at the Sangker River lakeside entrance surrounded by vendors, restaurants and stalls, ahead is the 400-meter tall mountain which the temple sits silently atop, and so begins the 350 step climb.
-Enter the temple to find a number of Buddhist shrines and locals working away, one woman creating offerings from banana leaf while a gentleman sat spinning thread.
+Start the visit at the Sangker River lakeside entrance surrounded by vendors, restaurants and stalls, ahead is the 400-metre tall mountain which the temple sits silently atop, and so begins the 350-step climb.
+Enter the temple to find a number of Buddhist shrines and locals working away, one woman creating offerings from banana leaves while a gentleman sat spinning thread.

 Once again the wrath of the Khmer Rouge has left what was once an important Khmer temple built over 1,000 years ago in complete ruins.
-And while this does add to the crumbling infrastructure injecting that Indiana Jones feel to the surroundings, do mind your step and watch for the signs that state loose bricks etc.
+While this does add to the crumbling infrastructure, injecting that Indiana Jones feel to the surroundings, do mind your step and watch for the signs that state loose bricks etc.

 Free parking is available and it costs $2 (€1.80) to enter.